perldoc Stefan::Evert •

 Introductory class on Statistical Methods for 2nd year students (in German).

 One-week introductory course on the foundations of distributional semantic models (DSM), their evaluation, applications and practical implementation.
-This course puts special emphasis on hands-on exercises with the wordspace package for the statistical computing environment R. At the European Summer School on Logic, Language and Information (ESSLLI 2016), Bolzano, Italy.
+This course puts special emphasis on hands-on exercises with the wordspace package for the statistical computing environment R. At the European Summer School on Logic, Language and Information in Bolzano, Italy (ESSLLI 2016) and Sofia, Bulgaria (ESSLLI 2018).
+An earlier version of the course was co-taught with Alessandro Lenci (U of Pisa) in Bordeaux, France (ESSLLI 2009).

 A two-week introduction to corpus-based approaches to lexical semantics with a focus on distributional semantics (using R and the new